hcloud-talos/terraform-hcloud-talos/README.md

 - Talos is a modern OS for Kubernetes.
 It is designed to be secure, immutable, and minimal.
 - Hetzner Cloud is a cloud hosting provider with nice terraform support and cheap prices.

+> [!WARNING]
+> It's under active development.
+Not all features are compatible with each other yet.
+> Known issues are listed in the [Known Issues](#known-issues) section.
+> If you find a bug or have a feature request, please open an issue.

 ---

 ## Goals 🚀